Top Kurdish lawyer shot dead in southeast Turkey

 Turkey, the United States and the European Union classify the PKK, which is demanding greater autonomy for Turkey's Kurds, as a terrorist organisation.

-(Additional reporting by Gulsen Solaker in Ankara; Humeyra Pamuk, Nevzat Devranoglu and Daren Butler in Istanbul, and Reuters TV; Writing by Dasha Afanasieva; Editing by Clelia Oziel)
+(Additional reporting by Gulsen Solaker in Ankara; Humeyra Pamuk, Nevzat Devranoglu and Daren Butler in Istanbul, and Reuters TV; Writing by Dasha Afanasieva; Editing by Clelia Oziel and Mark Trevelyan)